 So what is patination oil?

-Patination oil was developed by the UK lead and building industry to prevent unsightly white staining on the lead work itself, or on the surrounding brickwork.
+Patination oil is the perfect way to treat newly laid lead and was developed by the UK lead and building industry to prevent unsightly white staining on the lead work itself, or on the surrounding brickwork.
 That staining is a white carbonate which often occurs on newly-fitted lead when it is exposed to moisture in the air.

 The problem isn’t just confined to the lead sheet itself.
 When it rains, deposits of the carbonate are liable to drip onto materials that are adjacent to, or below the lead.

 The good news is, you can prevent this staining very easily…

 Once the lead sheet has been put in place, you should apply the patination oil as soon as possible.
 Ideally, the same day.
 If you don’t do it soon enough, any dampness on the surface of the lead will inhibit the effectiveness of the oil.

 This is all you have to do.

 - Ensure the lead is as dry as possible